Sunday, 7 November 2010

 Why it's good: We’re so used to images of NYC going up in smoke that we’re not thrown off until we notice the decapitated Liberty...then the fading churn of the huge wake across the murky Hudson...wait, what the bejesus is going on here?

 A rare example of a one-sheet that really stands up to – nay, demands – closer scrutiny; each time you look, you see something new.
 Well, for like the first four looks.
 That’s three more than most posters manage.
-What would break it: Even the slightest glimpse of monster.
-Also, that tagline is precisely as clunky as it can afford to be without squandering all the buttock-clenching ambiguity of the image.

 just realised the font for movie posters is BeeTwo and also costs like $20.
 Although nowhere does it mention the need to use this font i kinda want the poster to look as professional as possible. but i should be able to edit an existing font with any luck anyway....